ixvu/w4111_wiki/Query-proc.md

     +    each page has 10 tuples,
     +    each page has 100 directory entries.
     +    Assume uniform distribution with ‘a’ ranging from 0 to 100.
 +    Need to go over all pages since hash table only supports equality.
-Cost: 10K pages.
+Cost: 10K pages ￼￼￼￼￼￼￼
+### Querying And Performance
++ Because buckets are indexed by this hashed key value, searching on this value is very efficient
+  + Since the number of buckets in a hashing file is known when the file is created, the primary pages can be stored on successive disk pages.
+Hence, a search ideally requires just one disk I/O, and insert and delete operations require two I/Os (read and write the page)
+    + Cost could be higher in the presence of overflow pages.

 ### Condition 3: Data is indexed as B+ Tree.
 It uses index to find all record, identify first index page and number of pages that matches and pass to projector operator.
 Cost is reduced to logarithm.
 +    Example query: Same query as previous.